Guac Camera Troubleshooting

 Resolve: Unable To Change Video Settings In Event Settings

-To set video captures to manual exposure on the Canon DSLR Camera:
+To set video captures to manual exposure on the Canon DSLR camera:

-1. Turn the Canon DSLR Camera Mode Dial to the video camera icon
+1. Turn the Canon DSLR camera Mode Dial to the video-camera icon

 2. Press Menu